NPRG041: Programming in C++

 - Custom special members: initial content, objectives, self-assignment, atomic behavior, shallow / deep copy, function

-, custom swap functions (outside of std
+std::swap, custom swap functions (outside of std)

 - Exception guarantees: no (absolutely no guarantees), basic (+ valid state, no resource leaks, intact invariants), strong (+ previous state rollback), nothrow (+ never throws, never fails)